California Coastal Commission Hearing on the City of San Clemente Local Coastal Program Land Use Plan

 On February 10th a temporary injunction tied to the City’s compliance with the requirements of California Senate Bill 2 regarding emergency shelters was issued.
 This injunction suspends the City’s authority to issue Building Permits, Zone Changes, Variances, and Subdivision Maps for specific areas within the City.
 The areas in question are primarily commercial in nature and are broadly defined as follows: West Pico Corridor Specific Plan (including Calle de Industrias, Calle de Los Molinos, and the Staples Shopping Center); South El Camino Real; North El Camino Real; Del Mar/El Camino Real; Pico/El Camino Real; Camino Capistrano/El Camino Real; Camino de Los Mares; and Los Mares/Estrella.
 The vast majority of the City including the major residential areas are not impacted.

-If you want to determine if your property is impacted, please visit our Permitting Center located at 910 Calle Negocio, Suite 100 or call us at (949)-361-6100 and staff will be able to assist you.
+If you want to determine if your property/project is impacted, please visit our Permitting Center located at 910 Calle Negocio, Suite 100 or call us at (949)-361-6100 and staff will be able to assist you.
 Click here for map of impacted properties.